Oven-roasted potatoes and onions are delightfully crispy and so very tasty. It's an easy recipe, too: the oven does all the work!

 I typically publish a new recipe once a week.
 Want the new recipes in your inbox?
 Subscribe!

 Roasted Potatoes and Onions

-- 1 lb. small potatoes, unpeeled, washed and dried, halved
+- 1 lb. small Yukon Gold potatoes, unpeeled, washed and dried, halved

-- In a large bowl, add the potatoes, onion slices, olive oil, salt, pepper, garlic powder and paprika.
-Use your clean hands to mix well.
+- In a large bowl, add the potatoes, onion rings, olive oil, kosher salt, black pepper, garlic powder, and paprika.

-- Transfer the mixture to a 13 X 9-inch baking dish, or an equivalent casserole dish.
+- Transfer the mixture to a 13 X 9-inch baking dish, or to an equivalent casserole dish.
 Your goal is to arrange them in a single layer to promote even roasting and browning.
 So use a baking dish large enough for that.

 - Bake for 20 minutes.
 Stir, and remove any onion pieces that are already browned to a plate.
 Then continue baking until the potatoes are fork-tender and the onions are golden brown, about 15 more minutes.

 - Add the onion pieces you've removed back to the pan, gently stir one more time, and serve.